chilwaltanuj/achilles/README.md

 # Achilles: A Minimalist Go Web Application Boilerplate

-Achilles is a minimalist Go web application boilerplate designed to help you start your web projects efficiently and quickly.
-It comes with built-in features for logging, configuration management, and common web application tasks, allowing you to focus on building your application's core functionality.
+Achilles is a lean, Go-based web application boilerplate crafted to streamline the initiation of your web projects.
+With built-in capabilities for logging, configuration management, and common web application tasks, Achilles frees you from mundane and essential chores, enabling you to channel your efforts into developing your application's core functionality efficiently.

+### Disclaimer: Deviation from Go Standard Naming Conventions

+Achilles follows a clear and streamlined naming structure specifically designed for the sake of clarity and minimalism.
+We acknowledge that the Go community values adherence to the standard Go packaging conventions, and Achilles intentionally deviates from these standards for a more intuitive and straightforward approach to structuring your code.

 ## Highlights